joomla/Manual/docs/general-concepts/mail.md

 You will need to define these email subject and body language constants in your .ini language file (site or administrator, depending upon where you send the email from).

-You can define the email body text in HTML as well as in plain text, but only the plain text version is shown in the administrator Mail Templates form.
+You can define the email body text in HTML as well as in plain text.

 You also need to define certain language constants which Joomla forms from your template key.